-- Relieve congestion and improve safety Construction improvements at this intersection will help alleviate congestion, produce higher safety standards, and reduce traffic accidents.
+- ▶ Relieve congestion and improve safety Construction improvements at this intersection will help alleviate congestion, produce higher safety standards, and reduce traffic accidents.
 The highest service impact will be experienced during peak morning and evening travel periods. - Improve access and connectivity The project will improve access to Dale City, Potomac Mills and I-95. - Economic Development The project supports economic development in the Dale City Small Area Plan.

-- Northern Virginia Transportation Authority 30% funding - \$45.0M - Debt \$35.0M
+Northern Virginia Transportation Authority 30% funding - \$80.0M

 - Preliminary Engineering began in fall 2020 (FY21). - Environmental Study began in summer 2022 (FY23) with completion scheduled for December 2024 (FY25). - Design began in FY23 with completion scheduled for FY25.
-The design of the project is being funded by the adjacent Quartz development, per the proffer requirements. - Right-of-way began in FY24 and is scheduled for completion in FY25. - Construction is scheduled to begin in spring FY25 with completion scheduled for spring FY27.
+The design of the project is being funded by the adjacent Quartz development, per the proffer requirements. - Right-of-way began in FY24 and is scheduled for completion in FY25. - ▶ Construction is scheduled to begin in fall 2025 (FY26) with completion scheduled for fall 2027 (FY28).